LiamD88/milestone-project-1-eminem/TESTING.md

 2. Discography Carousel

-    * This worked fine initially with all images and text added, the only issue was it was too large on all device sizes and didnt look aesthetically pleasing.
+    * This worked fine initially with all images and text added, the only issue was it was too large on all device sizes and didn't look aesthetically pleasing.
 I added my own class to change the margins, width and height.
-Now it sits nicely at the top of the page in the middle of the screen and doesnt take up too much real estate.
+Now it sits nicely at the top of the page in the middle of the screen and doesn't take up too much real estate.
 Checked in developer tools all screen sizes.

 3. Youtube Videos

     * The videos originally didn't work in my local IDE and I thought there was an error with this.
-With further testing the played in the github repository so they stayed.
+With further testing the played in the github repository, so they stayed.
 I tested on all         screen sizes and decided to place them on top of each other on mobile and 2 side by side on larger screens.
 Padding was removed so they would fill out to the side of the screen.

 4. Music player